 I quickly learned that they’re perfect for wringing out freshly washed greens, herbs, and veggies; wrapping and storing produce; covering homemade ferments, like kombucha and sauerkraut; and drying dishes.
 After a quick run through the washing machine, I realized that they could do all of these things over and over (and over) again without snagging, pilling, or falling apart.
 Next came straining yogurt and homemade ricotta, then lining bowls to proof sourdough bread.
 My two-year-old also found a use for them as blankies for her dolls.
 See?
 Multifunctional!

 As the fabric wore down after a year of continuous use and regular washes (I wash about three towels per week), I added them to my cleaning artillery (washing cotton towels is also better for the environment, compared to microfibre wipes).
 And when I started wiping mirrors and faucets with them in all their lint-free glory, I knew I’d never go back.
 After singing their praises to friends, I learned that a fellow mom was using them as burp cloths and receiving blankets for her newborn.
 Another friend was successfully using them as inserts for her babe’s cloth diapers!

 View this post on Instagram

 Where to buy flour sack towels

 Depending on how you want to use your flour sack towels, you can buy thick ones for drying dishes and wringing out greens and opt for thinly-woven towels for jobs like straining yogurt and cheese.
-For $22, you can get a 12-pack of higher quality towels from Utopia Kitchen and $7 will get you 5 thinner, less durable ones from Walmart.
+For $20, you can get a 12-pack of higher quality towels from Utopia Kitchen.
 Simons also sells a two-pack for $6.
-My favourite are the sturdier ones from ($22), which last me at least a year or two, depending on what I’m using them for.
+My favourite are the sturdier ones, which last me at least a year or two, depending on what I’m using them for.